-Scientific research, as is facilitated by CPRIT, is valuable to society in large part due to what it facilitates downstream and how it produces further research leading to additional advances.14 In traditional infrastructure such as roads, highways, water systems, and schools, the government typically plays a major role as provider, coordinator, or regulator.
+Scientific research, as is facilitated by CPRIT, is valuable to society in large schools, the government typically plays a major role as provider, coordinator, or regulator.
 Scientific research, specifically cancer research, is much like traditional infrastructure because it creates benefits or value primarily from downstream uses and "contributes significantly to economic growth and social welfare."
-15